TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 Ad placement refers to the location where your ad will appear on TikTok.
 You have the option to choose where TikTok places your ads or let TikTok select the best placement for you.

-Leaving the ad placement selection up to TikTok or using automatic ad placement will help optimize your ad delivery across different placements, allowing you to achieve your specified campaign objective.
+Leaving ad placement selection to TikTok or using automatic ad placement will help optimize your ad delivery across placements, helping you achieve your specified campaign objective.

-The blocklist (pangle) feature is available for advertisers in select countries and is used for blocking undesired ad placements.
+The blocklist (pangle) feature is available to advertisers in select countries and is used to block undesired ad placements.
 Read the block list article to learn more.

 b.
 Choose the desired creatives

-The automated creative optimization feature will help you automatically create combinations of your creative assets to deliver only the best-performing combinations.
-For example, the ad creative assets for the campaign include images, explainer videos, and ad texts.
+The automated creative optimization feature will automatically generate combinations of your creative assets to deliver only the best-performing ones.
+For example, the campaign’s ad creative assets include images, explainer videos, and ad copy.

 c.
 TikTok ads targeting